msveshnikov/autocode-ai/README.md

 ## Design Ideas and Considerations

+-   Implement a chat-like interface for interactive project development
 -   Implement a caching system to improve performance
--   Add support for code style enforcement and linting
+-   Add support for React.JS development

 ## Future Enhancements

+-   Support for multi-language projects and polyglot programming
 -   Support for containerization and deployment automation
 -   AI-powered code review and security vulnerability detection
--   Support for multi-language projects and polyglot programming
--   Implement a chat-like interface for interactive project development
--   Develop a web-based interface for easier project management
--   Implement a collaborative coding feature for team projects
 -   Add support for code performance analysis and optimization
--   Implement automatic code migration and upgrading tools